dimarusnak/rsschool-cv/cv.md

 ### Experience ###

-All my experience as developer is doing homework code, now i have no projects to show.
-In my daily life Im working as a manager at IT company, where we developing websites and promoting them in search engines.
+All my experience as developer is doing homework code, now I have no projects to show.
+In my daily life I'm working as a manager at IT company, where we developing websites and promoting them in search engines.